List of Star Trek novels: Department of Temporal Investigations (2011–2017)

 Star Trek: Department of Temporal Investigations, is based on the fictional Federation agency responsible for investigating time travel incidents.
 The protagonists, Lucsly and Dulmur, were introduced in the Deep Space Nine episode "Trials and Tribble-ations".
-Forgotten History (2012) was collected in The Continuing Missions, Volume One (2013).
-Watching the Clock (2011) received a paperback release in 2014.
+Forgotten History (2012) was collected in The Continuing Missions, Volume One (2013) omnibus.
+Watching the Clock (2011) was published as an ebook exclusive in 2011, but received a paperback release in 2014.
 Volume numbers vary by language and market.